 6. Using Social Media as Your Online Marketing Tool

-Social Media is one of those places where your audience is spending their most time in, so be there, be noticeable.
+Social Media is one of those places where your audience is spending their most time, so be there, be noticeable.
 From creating your Facebook business page to interacting in industry groups it takes a lot of time and effort to build a healthy visual presence.

 With an Instagram business account and posting user-generated content, on a regular basis is another key.
 Promote your business with regular updates, connecting to like-minded individuals, responding to customer queries on time.